ShizukaDonaghue/atomic-quiz/README.md

 * Quiz questions and answers were sourced from [ThoughtCo.](https://www.thoughtco.com/what-do-you-know-about-atoms-609620).

 #### Media
-* Background image was sourced from [pixabay.com](https://pixabay.com).
+* The background image for the website was sourced from [pixabay.com](https://pixabay.com).
-* Logo was designed by the developer with [Wix](https://www.wix.com/).
-* Favicon was created from the logo with [RealFaviconGenerator](https://realfavicongenerator.net/).
-* 404 error image was sourced from [freepik](https://www.freepik.com/).
+* The 404 error image was sourced from [freepik](https://www.freepik.com/).

 #### Codes
-* Code to shuffle an array of questions in script.js was from [JavaScript.info](https://javascript.info/task/shuffle).
+* The code to randomise a Javascript array in script.js was from [JavaScript.info](https://javascript.info/task/shuffle).
-* Code for box-shadow in style.css was from [CSS Scan](https://getcssscan.com/css-box-shadow-examples).
+* The code for box-shadow in style.css was from [CSS Scan](https://getcssscan.com/css-box-shadow-examples).

 ### Acknowledgements